Common Name(s): Burmese Rosewood

 Grain/Texture: Grain is usually straight or slightly interlocked.
 Medium-fine texture and a good natural luster.

-Endgrain: Diffuse-porous; large pores in no specific arrangement; solitary and radial multiples of 2-3; heartwood deposits (red) common; growth rings indistinct; rays not visible without lens; parenchyma vasicentric, aliform (winged), and banded (reticulate).
+Endgrain: Diffuse-porous; very large pores in no specific arrangement, very few to few; solitary and radial multiples of 2-3; heartwood deposits (red and dark brown) common; narrow rays not visible without lens, spacing fairly close; parenchyma vasicentric, winged, and reticulate.

 Rot Resistance: Rated as very durable regarding decay resistance, with mixed resistance to insect attacks.